Build a Portfolio Instead of a Resume: Why Showing Your Work Wins

-Portfolios do.
-In the battle of Portfolio vs Resume, a portfolio is proof and a more solid option.
+Portfolios do what resumes can’t.
+A portfolio is proof.
 It shows what you’ve built, what you’ve created, what problems you’ve solved.
 While everyone else submits the same formatted document, you submit evidence.

 This article is for anyone who wants to stand out in a job search, attract clients as a freelancer, or build a reputation in their field.
 You don’t need to abandon resumes entirely.
 But you should invest far more in building a portfolio that demonstrates what you’re capable of.
 For freelancers, this is even more critical.
-See our guide on how to price your services as a freelancer.
+See our guide on pricing your services.

 Resumes were invented for a world of paper applications and limited information.
 You couldn’t show your work easily, so you summarized it.
 Hiring managers couldn’t verify claims easily, so they relied on credentials and references.